unlock-protocol/docs/governance/roadmap.md

 * Member tools:
   * Manage memberships from keychain ✅&#x20;

 ## August 2021

 * Decentralized governance (see below).
 Delayed as we're waiting for OpenZeppelin to ship its contract. ✅
-* Launch Unlock on 2 more side-chains/network.
-State: Shipped. ✅
+* Launch Unlock on 2 more side-chains/network. ✅
-* ApplePay or GooglePay or Paypal integration. delayed ⏰
+* ApplePay or GooglePay or Paypal integration.
+Delayed ⏰
-* Customizable NFT icon from the dashboard.
-State: Shipped. ✅
+* Customizable NFT icon from the dashboard. ✅
 * Lock configuration from dashboard (metadata collection). delayed ⏰
-* Full "static" website relaunch.
-State: Shipped. ✅
+* Full "static" website relaunch. ✅
 * First Hackathon (remote). ✅

 ## June 2021

-* Enable UDT rewards on xDAI ([or any other side chain](the-unlock-token/side-chains-and-layer-2.md)).
-State: shipped.
-Shipped. ✅
+* Enable UDT rewards on xDAI ([or any other side chain](the-unlock-token/side-chains-and-layer-2.md)). ✅
-* Enable credit card checkout for any lock (if creator agrees to it!).
-State: Shipped. ✅
+* Enable credit card checkout for any lock (if creator agrees to it!). ✅
-* Update home page design.
-State: Shipped. ✅
+* Update home page design. ✅
-* Addition of a `/developer`landing page.
-State: Shipped. ✅
+* Addition of a `/developer`landing page. ✅
-* Addition of a `/creator` landing page.
-State: delayed ⏰
+* Addition of a `/creator` landing page. ⏰
-* Formal launch of grant program process ([see grants page](grants-bounties-and-matchings.md)).
-State: shipped. ✅
+* Formal launch of grant program process ([see grants page](grants-bounties-and-matchings.md)). ✅
 * Move community from [Telegram](https://t.me/unlockprotocol) to [Discord](https://discord.com/invite/Ah6ZEJyTDp) State: done. ✅
 * Developer forum launched on Discourse, State: shipped.
 Waiting to be announced ✅